akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/rejections.md

 ## Rejection Cancellation

-As you can see from its definition above the `RejectionHandler` doesn't handle single rejections but a whole list of them.
+As mentioned above, the `RejectionHandler` doesn't handle single rejections but a whole list of them.
 This is because some route structure produce several "reasons" why a request could not be handled.

 Take this route structure for example: